The best iPhone microphone in 2025: get high-quality audio with your Apple phone

 Reasons to avoid

-The RODE Wireless Pro is a typical wireless mic system, with 2 transmitters and a receiver (but it does have some extra tricks up its sleeve as we’ll explain).
-You can attach the receiver to an iPhone using the supplied lightning cable adaptor.
-As with other wireless mic kits (such as the 7Artisans DMic-S wireless microphone), both transmitters and the receiver live in a carry case that enables you to charge all three units at once.
+The RODE Wireless Pro is a typical wireless mic system, with two transmitters and a receiver (but it does have some extra tricks up its sleeve, as I’ll explain).
+You can attach the receiver to an iPhone using the supplied Lightning cable adaptor.
+As with many other wireless mic kits, both transmitters and the receiver live in a carry case that enables you to charge all three units at once.
 This ensures that they will all perform with equal charge during a shoot.

 Best all-in-one iPhone microphone kit